clund04/practisemakesperfect/README.md

 # practisemakesperfect
-Small beginner projects to get to know to the world of coding .
+Some small beginner projects I've done as a hobby to get to know the world of coding💻